 'The problem of the twentieth century is the problem of the colour line' - W. E. B. Du Bois

-To understand race in the twenty-first century, we have to understand its historical expressions and the ways in which it has been used to argue against the establishment of inequalities on this basis.
+To understand race in the twenty-first century, we have to understand its historical expressions and the ways in which it has been used to contest the establishment of inequalities on this basis.

-This module enables you to understand the ways in which race has been used as a mode of resistance to various inequalities generated by the modern world.
-You'll engage critically with key historical moments in the shaping of ‘modernity’ from the Haitian Revolution to struggles for decolonization to the US Civil Rights movements and beyond.
+This module enables students to understand the ways in which race has been used as a mode of resistance to various inequalities generated by the modern world.
+It critically engages with key historical moments in the shaping of 'modernity' from the Haitian Revolution to the Civil Rights movements and beyond.
+Equally importantly, it examines the modes of resistance to particular European forms of 'being modern', that is, it focuses on the resistance to the European trade in human beings and to other forms of imperialism and colonialism.
+It also addresses key moments in the reconstruction of the global order, on the basis of universal values such as equality and justice, as exemplified by the movements of decolonisation, the Third World Project, and Black Power movements.